'Mass disability event': Warning as huge numbers diagnosed with long Covid

 A Pulitzer Prize winner has warned a "mass disability event" is already under way, as numbers of those suffering long-term symptoms after having Covid continue to grow.

-And the growing crisis could put more pressure on an already struggling Australian health system, as well as see thousands of people forced to leave their jobs for health reasons.
+And the growing crisis could put more pressure on an already struggling health system across the Tasman, as well as see thousands of people forced to leave their jobs for health reasons.

 Ed Yong, a science writer at The Atlantic, has been chronicling symptoms of sufferers post-Covid since the beginning of the pandemic in 2020, when the term "long Covid" was yet to be coined.